-The department chair, in conjunction with the candidate's advocate and after discussion with the candidate, will determine appropriate arenas to seek additional arm's length external reviewer names from and will submit names of an additional seven (7) school recommended arm's length external reviewers to the associate dean of faculty affairs and faculty development.
-External reviewers outside the U.S. will not be solicited.
-Complete identifying information regarding these reviewers should be provided by the department chair that includes (see 'Recommended External Reviewer' form):
+The department chair, in conjunction with the candidate's advocate and after discussion with the candidate, will determine appropriate arenas to seek additional arm's length external reviewer names from and will submit names of an

 - a.
 Full name, title, mailing address, telephone number, and email address - b.
 Short paragraph on each reviewer indicating the reviewer's position at the peer institution, fields of expertise, important contributions and standing in the discipline, and appropriateness of the reviewer to provide input - c.
 Selection rationale